Welcome to today's edition of the Rush 24-7 podcast.

 That's the early Christmas present for the Democrats at Democrat National Committee headquarters.

-Because this guy, Al Zawahiri is in complete agreement with Howard Dean.
+Because this guy, Al-Zawahiri, is in complete agreement with Howard Dean.

-He is in complete agreement with Mertha.
+He is in complete agreement with Mirtha.

 He is in complete agreement with Barbara Boxer and Nancy Pelosi.